-Jenny Nakata isn’t like the other moms at back to school night.
+Jenny Nakata isn’t like the other mums at Parents' Evening.
 At 30, she is by far the youngest parent to have a teenage son.
-But even though Karim*, 17, and Hamid*, 11, were born on the other side of the world and have only been living with Jenny and her husband, David, for a few months, she says they consider the boys their children.
+But even though Karim*, 17, and Hamid*, 11, were born on the other side of the world and have only been living with them for a few months, Jenny and her husband, David, consider the boys their children.

 “We don’t speak the same language, we don’t look alike, we don’t share the same cultural background, but we can still be a family,” Jenny told Refinery29.
 “I never would have imagined that four months ago, when we said yes to having these kids on a temporary basis, that I would feel this way about these boys.
 They’re everything and they’re just so wonderful.
 Every decision we make now is with their best interests in mind.”

-On June 19, Jenny and David opened their home outside of Seattle to two refugee foster children from Afghanistan.
-The boys, whom Jenny asked be referred to by pseudonyms for their privacy, arrived around the time that President Trump signed his first executive order banning refugees from entering the U.S. Along with their three other siblings, Karim and Hamid entered as part of the Unaccompanied Refugee Minor Program, which gives a small number of children the chance to be resettled in the U.S. each year.
-According to the Office of Refugee Resettlement, the program served 1,804 children in 2015, the latest year for which numbers are available.
+On 19th June, Jenny and David opened their home outside of Seattle to two refugee foster children from Afghanistan.
+The boys – who Jenny asked be referred to by pseudonyms for their privacy – arrived around the time that President Trump signed his first executive order banning refugees from the US.
+Along with their three other siblings, Karim and Hamid entered as part of the Unaccompanied Refugee Minor Programme, which gives a small number of children the chance to be resettled in the US each year.
+According to the Office of Refugee Resettlement, the programme served 1,804 children in 2015, the latest year for which numbers are available.

 Now, four months later, they have settled into life as a family.
 Jenny recently left her full-time job to take care of them.
 And she and her husband, who is also 30, have learned a lot about parenting, she said, and documented it on their blog, Two for the Time Being.